cloudflare/cloudflare-docs/products/ruleset-engine/src/content/about.md

 ### Rule evaluation and field values

 While evaluating rules for a given request/response, the values of all request and response [fields](/rules-language/fields) are immutable within each phase.
-However, they may change between phases.
+However, field values may change between phases.

 For example:
 * If a [URL Rewrite Rule](https://developers.cloudflare.com/rules/transform/url-rewrite) #1 updates the URI path or the query string of a request, URL Rewrite Rule #2 will not take these earlier changes into consideration.